alexch/deck.rb/README.md

 `deck deploy` ???

- * some way to build/rebuild a project that is deployable to heroky
+ * some way to build/rebuild a project that is deployable to heroku

 ### Options